Andrew Mark Lippard Memorial Lecture

 Lecture History

-The Annual Andrew Mark Lippard Memorial Lecture was established in 1975 in memory of Professor and Mrs. Stephen J. Lippard’s seven year-old son, Andrew Mark, who had died of an acute encephalopathy two years previously.
+The Annual Andrew Mark Lippard Memorial Lecture was established in 1975 in memory of Professor and Mrs. Stephen J. Lippard’s seven-year-old son, Andrew Mark, who had died of an acute encephalopathy two years previously.
 The lecture series is co-sponsored by the Andrew Mark Lippard Memorial Fund, the Columbia MD-PhD Program, and the Department of Neurology.

 Professor Lippard was a member of the Department of Chemistry at Columbia at the time of his son’s death.
 Together with his wife, he established this annual lecture series to stimulate studies on the cause and pathogenesis of encephalopathic disease, particularly with respect to viral components.
 The annual lecture is traditionally given each Autumn, as close as possible to September 29th, the date of Andrew Mark Lippard's death.

 The first Lippard Lecturer was Dr. Philip R. Dodge.
-Subsequent lecturers included prominent virologists (e.g. Richard T. Johnson, Michael B. Oldstone, Thomas C. Merigan).
+Subsequent lecturers included prominent virologists (e.g., Richard T. Johnson, Michael B. Oldstone, Thomas C. Merigan).
 Topics began to vary more widely in 1982, with Leon E. Rosenberg, Robert G. Schulman, and Stanley B. Pruisner.
 The scope of lecture topics has continued to evolve with the field.

 A complete list of Lippard Lecturers is provided on the next slide.
-Of note, five former Lippard Lecturers have subsequently won The Nobel Prize.
+Of note, five former Lippard Lecturers have subsequently won the Nobel Prize.

 The Lippard Lectures: A Legacy in Neuroscience

-For nearly four decades, the Andrew Mark Lippard Memorial Lecture Series has brought experts from across the field of neuroscience to Columbia University Irving Medical Center, to share and discuss the latest cutting-edge research.
+For nearly four decades, the Andrew Mark Lippard Memorial Lecture Series has brought experts from across the field of neuroscience to Columbia University Irving Medical Center to share and discuss the latest cutting-edge research.
 The list of past distinguished Lippard lecturers is a testament to Columbia's position at the forefront of new ideas and approaches to neurology.

 Supporting the Lippard Lectures